Triggers

 | Called from | Deal update server actions |

-Example use case: When a deal is marked as "Won" in the "Enterprise Sales" pipeline → add the "Customer" tag.
+Example use case: When any deal is marked as "Won" → send notification to the sales manager.

 Lifecycle Triggers